pinpoint-apm/pinpoint/plugins/elasticsearch-bboss/README.md

 [BBoss][bs] is a best Java Highlevel Rest client for [ElasticSearch][es].

-For more BBoss detail see :
+For more BBoss Elasticsearch detail see : https://www.oschina.net/p/bboss-elastic
- https://www.oschina.net/p/bboss-elastic

 Fast import bboss to your project: